These particular crumpets arose from an idea that came to me late one night – as is often the way!

 While I adore crumpets that are toasted and eaten with butter and jam (surely one of life’s foodie pleasures?), I love savoury flavours, and so a batch of cheese and onion crumpets called out loudly to me, begging to be made……

-I often make a very quick sourdough crumpet using active starter (the recipe link is at the bottom of this post), but for this recipe I used the starter that gets discarded prior to feeding it: it takes a little longer but there is actually little to do and you get a deep flavour.
+I often make a very quick sourdough crumpet using just active starter, salt and bicarbonate of soda (the recipe link is at the bottom of this post), but for this recipe I used the starter that gets discarded prior to feeding it: it takes a little longer but there is actually little to do and you get a wonderfully deep flavour.

 Savoury crumpets: rarebit-esque!